hashi-strawb/multispace-example/README.md

 Here you should see our Runner workspace trigger applies on each workspace in the chain in order.
 When it comes to a destroy, the destroys should be triggered in reverse order.

+Note: If running in a free-tier Terraform Cloud, you will need to switch the "3-chain-runner" workspace to run in local mode, otherwise you will hit the 1-run concurrency limit.

 ## Example 4: Mesh

 A more complex example, with 3 upstream workspaces which must run before any of three downstream workspaces run.